sjhstone/COVID-19-East-Asia-Megacities/README.md

 ## Data Sources
 Please follow the links in the table below.
 The links points to the data source URL in the source code file.

+Note that data with note "parsed and processed" may deviate from the original official data source due to human-induced error.

 | Geographical Coverage | Source Format | Notes |
 |--|--|--|
 | [Seoul](./DataAPI/Korea.py#L13), South Korea | JSON API | Native source |